WHITE PAPER

 2. Accompany the new behavior with recognition and reward systems

 Articulate the change’s rewards and personal benefits for individuals so that change is more likely to happen.
-These benefits could be new skills, opportunities for advancement, and participation in strategic goals.
+This could be new skills, opportunities for advancement, and participation in strategic goals.

 3. Prioritize the skills employees need to adapt to the change

 Invest time and resources into training employees in the right skills to adapt to the change.
-Without the requisite know-how to maintain the new way of working, employees will inevitably default to what they did before.
+Without the skills required to maintain the new way of working, employees will inevitably default to what they did before.

 4. Role models within the organization also need to display the new behavior

 Change champions are a must at every level.
 Recruit employees who “walk the talk” to act as role models.
-If employees see colleagues at their peer level achieving relatable success with the new system, they’re much more likely to adopt it.
+If employees see colleagues at their peer level achieving relatable success with the new system, they’re much more likely to adopt it too.

 The case for AI-powered legal drafting tools

-AI-powered legal drafting tools can help your organization automate the creation of legal documents and contracts.
+AI-powered legal drafting tools can help your legal organization automate the creation of legal documents and contracts.
 You and your colleagues can drastically reduce the amount of time you spend figuring out where to start and what language to use.
-With those time savings, you can focus more on strategy, negotiation, and providing counsel.
-You’ll be able to dramatically reduce the effort, duration, and cost involved with drafting, helping your team improve consistency and reduce risks while allowing lawyers to focus on higher-priority tasks.
+With those time savings, you can spend more time on strategy, negotiation and providing counsel.
+You’ll be able to dramatically reduce the effort, time, and costs involved with drafting.
+These benefits will help your team improve consistency and reduce risks while allowing lawyers to focus on higher priority tasks.

 With this guide, we’ve explored the definition and uses of AI-powered legal drafting tools, explored some of the issues you should consider when selecting such a tool, and provided guidance on making the case for the tool within your organization.
 The guide also includes tips for successful change management to ensure your team sees the full benefit of AI-powered legal drafting.

-CoCounsel Drafting from Thomson Reuters represents a significant advancement in AI-powered legal drafting technology.
+Drafting in CoCounsel from Thomson Reuters represents a significant advancement in AI-powered legal drafting technology.
 This professional-grade, end-to-end drafting solution is designed specifically for legal professionals, enabling them to streamline the drafting process from start to finish directly within Microsoft Word.
-With CoCounsel Drafting, legal professionals can efficiently manage the drafting of documents and contracts, leveraging the following capabilities:
+With drafting in CoCounsel, legal professionals can efficiently manage the drafting of legal documents and contracts, leveraging the following capabilities:

-By incorporating CoCounsel Drafting into their workflow, legal professionals can significantly reduce the time they spend drafting and reviewing documents, increase productivity, and maintain high standards of accuracy and quality, all while working within the familiar environment of Microsoft Word.
+By incorporating drafting in CoCounsel into their workflow, legal professionals can significantly reduce the time they spend drafting and reviewing documents, increase productivity, and maintain high standards of accuracy and quality, all while working within the familiar environment of Microsoft Word.